 Visiting Boats Welcome

-in strong westerly winds, a sheltered anchorage can be taken up on the east side of the town. study of your chart is recommended for this area as there are sand banks as well as some relatively deep water areas
+In strong westerly winds, a sheltered anchorage can be taken on the east side of the town.
+Study of your chart is recommended for this area as there are sand banks as well as some relatively deep water areas

-The town itself boasts two bars in the Royal Hotel at the harbour and the Cromarty Arms in Church Street.
+The town itself has two bars in the Royal Hotel at the harbour and the Cromarty Arms in Church Street.

-Food is available at both of these bar/lounges and there are other places to eat: Sutor Creek in Bank Street, a café in Church Street (opening soon), the Emporium in the High Street and the Slaughterhouse Café by the ferry slip for coffee and small snacks.
+Food is available at both of these bar/lounges and there are other places to eat: Sutor Creek in Bank Street, Cromarty Café in Church Street, the Emporium in the High Street and Slaughterhouse Coffee by the ferry slip for coffee and small snacks.

-There is a very good General Store/grocery/papershop in Bank Street with the famous Cromarty Bakery across the road from it , there is also a very good cheese shop and a Post Office.
-There are a selection of other shops with bric a brac, books gifts souvenirs and antiques.
+There is a very good General Store/grocery/papershop in Bank Street with the famous Cromarty Bakery across the road from it and a very good cheese shop next door; the Post Office is opposite.
+There are a selection of other shops with books gifts souvenirs and antiques.

 For further info on the town click on the following link: